-The Group's merchandizing activities are supported by a base of logistical and production assets integrated into the areas of its core commodities.
-Through significant investment in assets worldwide, the Group has built links across the value chain: from sourcing and production, through processing and refining and transport and storage, to research, merchandizing, customization and distribution.
-The Group currently operates over 300 facilities across the world, with a fixed asset base6 (including investments in associates and joint ventures) with a value of U.S.\$4.1 billion as at 30 June 2016.
+The Group currently operates over 300 facilities across the world, with a fixed asset base6 (including investments in associates and joint ventures) with a value of U.S.\$4.1 billion as at 31 December 2016.

 Integration of assets allows the Group to benefit from synergies and economies of scale in relation to all key transaction components, including commodity purchases and sales and their associated financing, storage, transportation and risk management activities, resulting in increased efficiencies at every stage of the value chain.
 It also gives the Group increased control over physical flows in the supply chain thus helping to protect against supply risk and gather local intelligence to improve merchandizing.